-The unprecedented nature of the COVID-19 pandemic and its impact on the global economy has created a disruption to Varex's business which includes significant uncertainty in demand for certain products for medical and industrial applications, as well as increased variability in its supply chain and manufacturing productivity.
-The company expects this uncertainty to continue for at least the remainder of the current fiscal year.
-While we have implemented safeguards and procedures to counter the impact of the COVID-19 pandemic, the full extent to which the COVID-19 pandemic has and will directly or indirectly impact us, including our business, financial condition, and results of operations, will depend on future developments that are highly uncertain and cannot be accurately predicted, including the further mitigation efforts taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
+The COVID-19 pandemic has had a significant effect on hospitals, clinics and outpatient imaging centers as they have encountered declines in surgeries and other elective procedures.
+Subsequently, they have reduced their capital purchases of imaging equipment from OEM's which has led to lower demand for x-ray imaging components.
+Additionally, equipment installations were delayed, due to reduced access to healthcare institutions.
+Partially offsetting this has been increased demand for imaging equipment used to diagnose respiratory diseases, such as radiographic x-ray imaging systems and CT imaging systems.
+We expect uncertainty related to the COVID-19 pandemic to continue for at least the remainder of the current calendar year.
+The Company expects uncertainty in demand to continue for at least the remainder of the current calendar year.
+While we have implemented safeguards and procedures to counter the impact of the COVID-19 pandemic, the full extent to which the COVID-19 pandemic has and will directly or indirectly impact us, including our business, financial condition, and results of operations, will depend on future developments that are highly uncertain and cannot be estimated with certainty, including the further mitigation efforts taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
 We will continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state, or local authorities or that we determine are in the best interests of our employees, customers, suppliers, and stockholders.